Organisers Barlow Promotions Ltd t/a BCAC.

 - If a venue allows wading you will be permitted to enter water to a maximum of 3 meters from the bank, if venue rules state no wading then you will not be allowed into the water.
 No swimming.

-- Boats, remote control bait boats, Drones and Fish Spies, Smartcast echo sounders or similar are prohibited.
+- Boats, remote control bait boats, Drones and Fish Spies, Smartcast echo sounders, fish finders of any kind or similar are prohibited.

 - All lines must be cast into the water from the bank using a fishing rod and reel or pole.